solidjs-community/solid-primitives/packages/filesystem/README.md

 * `makeWebAccessFileSystem` (client only) - Adapter that provides access to the actual filesystem in the browser using a directory picker
 * `makeNodeFileSystem` (server only) - Adapter that abstracts the node fs/promises module for the use with this primitive
 * `makeTauriFileSystem` (tauri with fs access enabled only) - Adapter that connects to the tauri fs module
+* `makeChokidarWatcher` - (experimental): use chokidar to watch for file system changes and trigger reactive updates

 ## Installation